Hydroxyl radical

-The fate of this radical in the troposphere is dependent on factors such as the amount of sunlight, pollution in the atmosphere and the nature of the alkyl radical that formed it (see chapters 12 & 13 in External Links "University Lecture notes on Atmospheric chemistry").
+The fate of this radical in the troposphere depends on factors such as the amount of sunlight, other pollution in the atmosphere, and the nature of the alkyl radical that it formed from (see chapters 12 & 13 in External Links "University Lecture notes on Atmospheric chemistry").

 Biological significance

 Hydroxyl radicals can occasionally be produced as a byproduct of immune action.
 Macrophages and microglia most frequently generate this compound when exposed to very specific pathogens, such as certain bacteria.
 The destructive action of hydroxyl radicals has been implicated in several neurological autoimmune diseases such as HIV-associated dementia, when immune cells become over-activated and toxic to neighboring healthy cells.

-The hydroxyl radical can damage virtually all types of macromolecules: carbohydrates, nucleic acids (mutations), lipids (lipid peroxidation) and amino acids (e.g. conversion of Phe to m-tyrosine and o-tyrosine).
+The hydroxyl radical can damage virtually all types of macromolecules: carbohydrates, nucleic acids (mutations), lipids (lipid peroxidation), and amino acids (e.g. conversion of Phe to m-tyrosine and o-tyrosine).
 The hydroxyl radical has a very short in vivo half-life of approximately 10^{−9} seconds and a high reactivity.
 This makes it a very dangerous compound to the organism.
+Due to high physiological concentrations of bicarbonate and carbonate in the cell, as well as the rapid reactivity of hydroxyl radicals, some of the oxidative damage attributed to hydroxyl radical may instead be due to carbonate radical formation (CO3^{•–}).

 Unlike superoxide, which can be detoxified by superoxide dismutase, the hydroxyl radical cannot be eliminated by an enzymatic reaction.
 Mechanisms for scavenging peroxyl radicals for the protection of cellular structures include endogenous antioxidants such as melatonin and glutathione, and dietary antioxidants such as mannitol and vitamin E.

 Importance in the Earth's atmosphere

-The hydroxyl radical (•OH) is one of the main chemical species controlling the oxidizing capacity of the Earth's atmosphere, having a major impact on the concentrations and distribution of greenhouse gases and pollutants.
-It is the most widespread oxidizer in the troposphere, the lowest part of the atmosphere.
-Understanding •OH variability is important to evaluating human impacts on the atmosphere and climate.
-The •OH species has a lifetime in the Earth's atmosphere of less than one second.
-Understanding the role of •OH in the oxidation process of methane (CH_{4}) present in the atmosphere to first carbon monoxide (CO) and then carbon dioxide (CO_{2}) is important for assessing the residence time of this greenhouse gas, the overall carbon budget of the troposphere, and its influence on the process of global warming.
+The hydroxyl radical (HO^{•}) is one of the main chemical species controlling the oxidizing capacity of the Earth's atmosphere, having a major impact on the concentrations and distribution of greenhouse gases and most air pollutants.
+Even though HO^{•} is of order 10^{−13} of the abundance of atmospheric oxygen, it is still the most widespread oxidizer in the troposphere, the lowest part of the atmosphere.
+Understanding HO^{•} variability is important to evaluating human impacts on the atmosphere and climate.
+Because HO^{•} initiates a number of photochemical chain reactions, it has a lifetime in the Earth's atmosphere of less than one second.
+Understanding the role of HO^{•} in the oxidation process of methane (CH_{4}) in the atmosphere to first carbon monoxide (CO) and then carbon dioxide (CO_{2}) is important for assessing the residence time of this greenhouse gas, the overall carbon budget of the troposphere, and its influence on the process of global warming.

+The main production pathway of the HO^{•} radical in the troposphere comes from the photolysis of ozone at wavelengths less than 320 nm.
+The excited atomic oxygen formed as a result, O(^{1}D), reacts very quickly with water vapor, H_{2}O, forming two hydroxyl radicals.